 Few people in the Church today have studied and understand Emma Hale Smith as well as Jenny Reeder.
 Reeder is the nineteenth-century women’s history specialist at the Church History Department for the Church of Jesus Christ of Latter-day Saints, and her book, First: The Life and Faith of Emma Smith, recounts Emma’s role, teachings, leadership, and pioneering faith in the early days of the Church.

-In a new interview on FromTheDesk.org, Jenny Reeder paints a beautiful picture of the indelible legacy of Emma Smith and the incredible and powerful impact her actions had on the Church—both in its early days and as it exists today.
+In an interview on FromTheDesk.org, Jenny Reeder paints a beautiful picture of the indelible legacy of Emma Smith and the incredible and powerful impact her actions had on the Church—both in its early days and as it exists today.
 Here are a few of her most poignant answers.

 What details about Emma’s life are you most excited to share with others?